rickstaa/stable-gym/docs/source/envs/envs.rst

 Environments
 ============

-The :stable_gym:`Stable Gym package <>` provides a variety of environments for training and testing :stable_learning_control:`(stable) reinforcement learning (RL) algorithms <>`.
+The :stable-gym:`Stable Gym package <>` provides a variety of environments for training and testing :stable_learning_control:`(stable) reinforcement learning (RL) algorithms <>`.

 Biological environments